myinan/cs-binary-search-tree/README.md

-Implement a balanced binary search tree.
+A balanced binary search tree implementation with Vanilla Javascript.